 Architecture, the labyrinth and a low impact on the environment

 One of the main goals of the organisation is to restore Villa Arconati historic garden.
-From 2016, we also started a 3 years program in collaboration with Borotalco, aimed to restore from scratch an historical Labyrinth, which was presumed to be present in the 18th century.
+From 2016, we started a 3 years program in collaboration with Borotalco, aiming to restore from scratch an historical Labyrinth, which was presumed to be present in the 18th century.
 The project, developed by Fosbury Architecture follows a series of antiques drawings by Marc’ Antonio Dal Re.

 The project has been completed in 2018 – the Labyrinth now features 500 specimens of Carpinus Betulus, mingling with the local flora.Furthermore, we act proactively towards the safeguard of the territory by implementing an extensive gardening project through land recovery, grey water collection and extensive cleaning procedures.
 Thanks to the engagement of a team of tree climbers, we also trimmed over 60 centennial trees in order to secure about two hectares of the forest.

 Terraforma aims to overcome the traditional events management approach, by developing an organizational model able to measure, report and eventually reduce its impacts on nature and its resources.
 In 2016, we started a long term project with Etica Sgr, with the purpose of investigating step-by-step on our impacts in terms of waste, supplies, mobility, energy and water consumption.

 The first year’s focus has been on waste.
 Thanks to a 360° integrated waste management system, we managed to reduce our litter and increase recyclability, which went from 44% in 2016 up to 50% in 2017.
 For 2018, the objective is to further improve the rate up to 55%.

 In 2017, the scope of the project has been extended to include energy.
 Thanks to the collaboration with Liter Of Light, we built a low impact lightening system for our camping, using recycled materials and powered entirely by solar energy.
 For 2018 we will double the number of lamps.